-Top Glove is one company identified as part of this engagement as having high exposure to modern slavery risk in light of the COVID-19 pandemic.
-The company is the world's largest manufacturer of rubber gloves, specialising in examination, surgical, household and industrial gloves.
-It produces over 45 billion gloves per year and has around 25% global market share17.
-The FSSA team first met management in 2003 and has been a shareholder at various times in the years since.
+In light of the COVID-19 pandemic, we identified one company as having high exposure to modern slavery as part of this engagement.
+The company is the world's largest manufacturer of rubber gloves, specializing in examination, surgical, household and industrial gloves.
+It produces over 45 billion gloves per year and has around 25% global market share.
+The FSSA team first met management in 2003 and has been a shareholder at various times in the vears since.

-Top Glove was a clear beneficiary of the surging demand for PPE as the pandemic began to unfold.
+The company was a clear beneficiary of the surging demand for PPE as the pandemic began to unfold.
 We had first engaged with this company on modern slavery risks in late 2018 after a number of allegations, reported in the British press, about practices that could constitute modern slavery.
 The four key issues were: debt bondage; workers exceeding overtime limits; retention of passports; and unsafe factory conditions.